xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 These two functions manipulate the `this.assignments` array using the helper function defined in `./utils/assignment-utils.js` and then call the server with the updated assignments.

-We pass these two functions down to the components that that let users select values.
+We pass these two functions down to the components that let users select values.

 > Now is a good time to look at the two utility files called
 >